csrajath/learning_GIT/Readme.md

 ```git
 tree .git
 ```
-The output of the bove command i.e the *.git* file structure would look something like below:\
+The output of the above command i.e the *.git* file structure would look something like below:
 ```git
 ├───hooks
 ├───info